 On top of the penalties, you’ll also have to pay interest on what you owe.
-As of the first quarter of 2019, the interest rate is 6%.
-However, this rate changes every quarter and has ranged from 3% up to the current 6% over the past few years.
+As of the first quarter of 2020, the interest rate is 3%.
+However, this rate changes every quarter and has ranged from 3% up to 6% over the past few years.
 Interest compounds daily and is assessed based on the total amount owed, including penalties.

 Help Is Available If You Can’t Pay